stx3plus1/strlx/README.md

 `sudo make install`

 to compile then add to /usr/local/bin.
-Add /usr/local/bin to PATH to ensure strlx can bn found after.
+Add /usr/local/bin to PATH to ensure strlx can be found after.

 ## Configuration